holoviz/param/README.md

 1. `@depends(*parameter_names)`: In a Parameterized class, declare parameter dependencies by decorating a method.
 2. `@depends(*parameters)`: Equivalent of 1 above to decorate functions.
-3. `bind(fn, *references, **kwargs)`: Create a bound function, that when called, will always use the current parameter/reference value. `bind` is in a way a reactive version of [`functools.partial`](https://docs.python.org/3/library/functools.html#functools.partial).
+3. `bind(fn, *references, **kwargs)`: Create a bound function, that when called, will always use the current parameter/reference value. `bind` is essentially a reactive version of [`functools.partial`](https://docs.python.org/3/library/functools.html#functools.partial).
-4. `rx()`: Fluent API to create reactive expressions, that allows chaining and composing operations.
+4. `rx()`: Fluent API to create reactive expressions, which allow chaining and composing operations.

 ```python
 import param